ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Below are some example configurations:

-Create a Dask distruted cluster on the computer running ESMValCore using all available resources:
+Create a Dask distributed cluster on the computer running ESMValCore using all available resources:

 .. code:: yaml